 Many New Americans want and need to participate in our civic discourse, but there are barriers and obstacles to doing so.
 It is our responsibility to find new ways to reach out and make sure all community members can fully participate.
 Some actions we have taken include moving meetings to more convenient and comfortable locations, providing translations of ballots and City website, and creating a new department of Racial Equity, Inclusion, and Belonging.

 Joan’s support of our diverse community:

-Prior to COVID, I worked with African immigrant leaders to organize a meeting, bringing immigrants together with school commissioners and councilors at the King Street Youth Center to hear concerns in an environment that is familiar and comfortable.
+Worked with African immigrant leaders to organize a meeting, bringing immigrants together with school commissioners and councilors at the King Street Youth Center to hear concerns in an environment that is familiar and comfortable.

 Brought together women from Eritrea seeking a venue for pop up dining events with the owners of ArtsRiot, bringing Ethiopian and Eritrean food to the South End.
 These women have now expanded their businesses to include a variety of catering and pop up events throughout the region.
 All of us benefit from their success creating opportunities to taste one of Africa’s finest culinary cuisines!

 Supported the hiring of the City's first Director of Racial Equity Inclusion and Belonging

 Voted to put a question on the ballot to allow all legal residents the right to vote in local elections.
 (This was the standard during Vermont's early years of statehood).